CyberCasquatch/cybercasquatch.github.io/_posts/Projects/2026-06-29-reading-a-tamagotchi-uart-test-points.md

 - **Optically** (post 1): die exposed, but my microscope can't resolve enough to read it.
 - **Electrically** (this post): no serial interface exists to read it through.

-The next options from here are more invasive — desoldering and directly reading a ROM/flash part, or getting the die under proper SEM-grade magnification — both of which need kit I don't currently have.
-There's also the boring shortcut I deliberately skipped: the community has already dumped Gen 1 and Gen 2 ROMs, so the data exists.
-But downloading someone else's dump was never the point.
-The point was to read *mine*.

-There's a more promising future target sitting in plain sight, though.
-The newer WiFi Tamagotchi — the **Uni** — is built on an **ESP32-S3**, which is a documented, open platform with real community tooling and an actual debug UART.
-That's a device you can genuinely flash custom firmware onto, assuming Bandai didn't lock it down with flash encryption.
-The [TamaHacks wiki](https://tamahacks.com/index.php?title=Uni) is tracking exactly that.
-That's likely where this project goes next — from *reading* a Tamagotchi to *running my own code on one*.
+There's a more promising future target, though.
+The newer WiFi Tamagotchi — the **Uni** — is built on an **ESP32-S3**, which is a documented, open platform with real community tooling.
+The [TamaHacks wiki](https://tamahacks.com/index.php?title=Uni) is tracking that.
+That's likely where this project goes next.

 ---